A young woman born and raised in Honolulu, traveled all the way to Paris, France, to find a new life.

 Vickie Ii Rodrigues opened her songbook for her children to sing with her.

-Her 3 daughers: Lani, Lahela, & Nina, And her 2 sons: Boyce & John, Joined her in this historic recording.
+Her 3 daughers: Lani, Lahela, & Nina,

 Today, we’ll share some of our favorite recordings from “Na Mele Ohana” from 1962.